memirkaraaslan/DSA210_Term_Project__Sleep_Quality/README.md

 - **Jupyter Notebook**: For data exploration and analysis
 - **GitHub**: For version control and project collaboration
 - **Spreadsheet Software**: Excel or Google Sheets for data collection

+This README will be updated regularly as the project progresses.

 ---